nitfeh/tarraz/README.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --version         show program's version number and exit -c COLORS, --colors COLORS
+  -h, --help            show this help message and exit --version             show program's version number and exit -c COLORS, --colors COLORS
                         Number of colors to use in the pattern.
   -n STITCHES_COUNT, --stitches-count STITCHES_COUNT